Andreessen Horowitz

 Series A in 2022

-Bounce, Inc., operating as Get Bounce, offers a luggage storage platform that allows users to securely store their belongings at local businesses, such as cafes and shops, while they explore the city.
-Founded in 2017 and headquartered in New York, the company provides both hourly and daily storage options, partnering with local establishments to designate specific areas for secure luggage storage.
-Bounce caters primarily to travelers and tourists, facilitating convenience and peace of mind during their urban excursions.
+Bounce, Inc., also known as Get Bounce, is a luggage storage company based in New York, founded in 2017.
+The company offers a platform that allows users to securely store their belongings at local businesses, such as stores and cafes, while they explore the city.
+Bounce provides both hourly and daily storage options, partnering with local establishments to create dedicated storage spaces that are not accessible to customers, ensuring the safety of stored items.
+This service caters primarily to travelers and tourists, facilitating a more convenient and enjoyable experience in urban environments.

 Fudo